-People who have a rare condition called phenylketonuria (PKU) should not consume aspartame.
-This is because their bodies are unable to metabolize (process) phenylalanine, which is one of the amino acids in aspartame.
+People who have a rare condition called phenylketonuria (PKU) shouldn’t consume aspartame.
+That’s because their bodies are unable to metabolize (process) phenylalanine, which is one of the amino acids in aspartame.

 Acesulfame K is a no-calorie sugar substitute that is 200 times sweeter than sugar.
-It is also known as acesulfame potassium or Ace-K. It is often used in combination with other sweeteners.
+It’s also known as acesulfame potassium or Ace-K. It’s often used in combination with other sweeteners.

 Acesulfame K can be found in a variety of processed foods and drinks, including baked goods, candy, frozen desserts, and soft drinks.
-It can also be used as a tabletop sweetener.
-It is used in some medicines and in oral hygiene products (for example, toothpaste and mouthwash).
+It also can be used as a tabletop sweetener.
+It’s used in some medicines and oral hygiene products (for example, toothpaste and mouthwash).

-It can be used in cooking and baking because it does not lose its sweet taste at high temperatures.
-For best results, follow the package instructions for using it in your recipes.
+It can be used in cooking and baking because it doesn’t lose its sweet taste at high temperatures.
+For best results, follow the package instructions when using it this way.

 Is acesulfame K safe?